 Although this full process is not free I thought I would include it here.

-With this resource you can find out which region your ancestor died and in what year and quarter.
+With this resource, you can find out which region your ancestor died in and in what year and quarter.

 Although if you purchase the certificate you will have definite proof that you have found the right person.